 Introduction & Context

 The residence time calculation for a continuous crystallizer is a fundamental design tool in process engineering.
 It determines the volume of the crystallizer required to achieve a specified residence time, which in turn controls nucleation, growth, and product quality.
-Accurate residence time prediction is essential for scale-up, energy optimization, and compliance with regulatory specifications in pharmaceutical, food, and chemical manufacturing.
+Accurate residence time prediction is essential for scale‑up, energy optimization, and compliance with regulatory specifications in pharmaceutical, food, and chemical manufacturing, and it complements the methods described in batch crystallizer cycle time estimation for batch operations.

 Methodology & Formulas